ICARA Disclosure

 • Assess the adequacy of the firm’s own funds and its liquidity requirements.

-6.5 Own Liquidity Threshold Assessment
+6.5.
+Own Liquidity Threshold Assessment

 The firm’s basic liquidity requirement is set by the regulator to be 33.3% of its FOR.
 Since FOR is 25% of the firm’s annual expenses, the basic liquidity requirement equates to 1 month of expenditure.

-The own liquidity threshold requirement (OLTR), however, needs to take account of unexpected payments and obligations and to factor in wind down costs or other risks that have not been accounted in the capital budgeting process.
-As the firm’s Own Funds Threshold Requirement is derived from its FOR (rather than PMR or KFR), it is appropriate to calculate the OLTR on a similar basis (as utilisation of the monthly derivation of the own funds calculation would produce a figure significantly less than the basic liquidity requirement).
+The own liquidity threshold requirement (OLTR), however, needs to take account of unexpected payments and obligations and factor in wind down costs or other risks that have not been accounted in the capital budgeting process.
+As the firm’s Own Funds Threshold Requirement is derived from its FOR (rather than PMR), it is appropriate to calculate the OLTR on a similar basis (as utilisation of the monthly derivation of the own funds calculation would produce a figure significantly less than the basic liquidity requirement).

 The firm is required to calculate the maximum amount of liquid assets required to operate the business for one quarter (considering the wind down scenarios previously noted).

-• Basic liquidity Requirement: £606,000
+• Basic liquidity Requirement: £575,000

-• Own Liquidity Threshold Requirement: £2,200,000*
+• Own Liquidity Threshold Requirement: £2,000,000*

-• EWI (110% OLTR): £2,420,000*
+• EWI (110% OLTR): £2,200,000*

 The ICARA sets out the firm’s assessment of its risks and harms post mitigation and whether further capital is required in addition to the requirements set out by the FCA, specifically FOR.
 Any additional own funds are to be recorded and agreed within the ICARA process.
 Scenario analysis is to be conducted and documented within the ICARA to assess the potential financial impact of specific events on the firm and whether the firm would remain a going concern.